w3c-webmob/netinfo-usecases/README.md

 ![iOS cellular menu](images/ios_cellular_settings.png)

-IOS can tell a user that a system update is available, but does not allow them to download the update unless they are connected to WIFI. iOS will also pause system updates if the user loses the connection to a WIFI network and automatically resumes downloads once the user connects to WIFI.
+IOS can tell a user that a system update is available, but does not allow them to download the update unless they are connected to Wi-Fi. iOS will also pause system updates if the user loses the connection to a Wi-Fi network and automatically resumes downloads once the user connects to Wi-Fi.

 ![image](images/ios_needs_wifi.png)